anilsenay/next-e-commerce/README.md

 I saw a UI design on Dribbble by [Anton Mikhaltsov](https://dribbble.com/shots/9404340-Shop-Clothing-Web-Page).
 And I wanted to code this design.
 So I decided to make it a full working website with NextJS but in just 1 week as challenge myself.
 Some issues are still there but I will check out them later.

 - Filter and Sort buttons are not working yet.
-- Website is not responsive %100 because of time was not enought.
-I am working on it currently.
-It will be published soon.
+- ~~Website is not responsive %100 because of time was not enought.
+I am working on it currently.~~ Now, it is responsive.
 - Firebase functions could be better
 - Home page(News In) cards has no redirects.
 They are just placeholders.